-That’s the question Maria asked me when I told her I thought we needed to examine her testosterone levels.
-She’s not the first patient to look at me in confusion when I bring up testosterone.
+She’s not the first woman to look at me in confusion when I bring up testosterone.
 So many people think the way she did, assuming that testosterone levels are only a concern for men – but they couldn’t be more wrong!

-In this article, I’ll talk about the role of testosterone for women, what happens when levels are too low or too high, and some key tips for balancing this important androgen naturally.
+In this article, I’ll talk about what testosterone does in women, what happens when levels are too low or too high, and some key tips for balancing this important androgen naturally.

 What is the function of testosterone in women?

 Testosterone is produced in the ovaries, with a small amount produced by the adrenal glands.
 Fat cells and skin cells also produce testosterone in women.
 Women typically produce 10 to 20 times less testosterone than men.
-But that doesn’t mean it’s any less important.
+But that doesn’t make it any less important.

-Testosterone also promotes healthy cognitive function.
-Guidelines published in the Journal of Clinical Endocrinology & Metabolism in 2014 discuss the protective role testosterone has on brain function in women, based on research.
+Additionally, testosterone promotes healthy cognitive function.
+Guidelines based on research and published in the Journal of Clinical Endocrinology & Metabolism in 2014 discuss the protective role testosterone has on brain function in women.